ScottLogic/blog/_posts/2025-01-25-how-business-operations-and-software-testing-overlap.md

 I have recently completed a secondment to the Business Operations (Bus Ops) department within Scott Logic.
 Before I joined the team, I did not have any understanding of what the team did.
 However, that understanding soon changed within a month of joining and continued to uncover new paths for the duration of my secondment.

 When I joined the team, I was astounded as to how much reporting is required within the Bus Ops team.
-I quickly decided to buy a course on data analysis with the view of understanding how data analysts properly analyse data.
+I quickly decided to buy a course on data analysis with the intention of understanding how data analysts properly analyse data.
 There was an added determination that I would like to take this to the next stage and start studying data science, which I believe is the next big thing as it slides directly into Artificial Intelligence (AI) and Machine Learning (ML).
 I really believe we should now start to focus our efforts on AI and ML, as they are the next big players within the industry.

 ## Discussion: Business Operations